godotengine/godot-website/README.md

 2. Clone this repository.
 3. Install the necessary dependencies: `bundle install`.
 4. Build the site: `bundle exec jekyll build`.
+   - Append `--config _config.yml,_config.development.yml` to use the development config with your build.

 For simplicity, these two commands are also available as a `build.sh` script in this repository.